VeriSnip/VeriSnip-Tool/README.md

 This section of the README contains information about the scripts present under the `./library/scripts` directory.
 Read more about each script in the [README.md on the scripts directory](https://github.com/PedroAntunes178/MyVT-Tool/tree/main/MyLibrary/scripts/README.md).

 ## Glossary
 - vt - Verilog Template
 - vs - Verilog Snippet
 ### Verilog code style
 - \_i - input
 - \_o - output
+- \_n - next
+- \_q - registered
-- \_r - registed
+- \_r - reset
 - \_e - enable
-- \_n - next
 - ...

 ## Contributing
 People may contribute with automatic generated verilog scripts.
 These scripts should be under the hardware/scripts directory.
-Furthermore, when adding a script the contributer must as well write a corresponding section on the README.
+Furthermore, when adding a script the contributor must as well write a corresponding section on the README.
 That section should explain the core generated and how the script should be used.
 The section structure must follow the other scripts sections structures.

 ## Credits
 This project idea came to me while I was working at IObundle.
 IObundle was developing a similar open-source tool called python-setup.